-Traditionally, a marketing plan includes the four P’s: Product, Price, Place, and Promotion.
-For a laundromat business plan, your marketing plan should include the following:
+Traditionally, the marketing section of the business plan includes the four P’s: Product, Price, Place, and Promotion.
+For a solid laundromat business plan, you should include the following:

-Product: in the product section you should reiterate the type of laundromat that you documented in your Company Analysis.
+Product: in the product section, you should reiterate the type of business that you documented in your Company Analysis.
 Then, detail the specific services you will be offering.
-For example, in addition to washing and drying machines, will you offer fluff & fold services, dry cleaning, etc.
+For example, in addition to washing and drying machines, will you offer fluff & fold, dry cleaning, etc.

 Price: Document the prices you will offer and how they compare to your competitors.
-Essentially in the product and price sub-sections of your marketing plan, you are presenting the menu items you offer and their prices.
+Essentially in the product and price sub-sections, you are presenting the services you offer and their prices.

-Place: Place refers to the location of your laundromat.
-Document your location and mention how the location will impact your success.
-For example, is your laundromat located next to a heavily populated office building, or gym, etc.?
+Place: Place refers to the location of your laundry business.
+Document your strategic locations and mention how each location will impact your success.
+For example, is your business located next to a heavily populated office building, or gym, etc.?
 Discuss how your location might provide a steady stream of customers.
 Also, if you operate or plan to offer fluff & fold services, detail the geographic area you will serve.

-Promotions: the final part of your laundromat marketing plan is the promotions section.
-Here you will document how you will drive customers to your location(s).
-The following are some promotional methods you might consider:
+Promotions: the final part is the promotions section.
+Here you will document how you will create awareness and drive potential customers to your location(s).
+You might consider the following strategies to help promote your services:

-- Making your laundromat’s front store extra appealing to attract passing customers
+- Making your storefront extra appealing to attract passing customers

 - Social media marketing